How Much Does IVF Cost?

 We know that the two biggest concerns for people considering In Vitro Fertilization treatment are cost and the likelihood of bringing home a baby.
 It is important to remember that the total cost of IVF treatment is directly related to the success rate of the fertility clinic you select.

 In all cases, two cycles of IVF will be more expensive than one.
-For this reason, you should know the success rate of the IVF clinic you are considering.
+You should know the success rate of the IVF clinic you are considering.

 The IVF Cost Calculator was created by TD Media.
-We build all kinds of useful things for patients and clinics in the fertility industry.
+We build all kinds of useful things for fertility clinics.
 We grew tired of seeing some of the bait-and-switch tactics used by some clinics so we decided to do something about it.

 Start the IVF Cost Calculator by answering the questions below.